-The 2018/19 usage and access charges represent a 15% increase over the prior year charge.
-Council's water business has decentralised and dated infrastructure coupled with comparatively low income and production capacity.
-In order to counter this, and to improve the financial position of the water business, the water consumption charge has been increased from \$2.05 to \$2.36 per kL.
+The 2018/19 usage charge represents a roughly 26% increase over the prior year charge, while the access charge has been increased by the same percentage (except for Mendooran).
+Council's Water business has decentralised & dated infrastructure coupled with comparatively low income and production capacity.
+In order to counter this and to improve Water's financial position & Capital work schedule, Water consumption charge has been increased from \$2.05 to \$2.58 per kL.

-Council's forecast water access and usage revenue for the 2018/19 financial year is dependent on both the number of users (ie. the number of assessments) as well as the forecast consumption for the year.
+Council's forecast water access and usage revenue for the 2018/19 financial year is dependent on both the number of users (i.e. number of assessments) as well as the forecast consumption for the year.
 Council has forecast water consumption of 775,000 kl in the 2018/19 financial year (see consumption forecast below for details).

 As can be seen from the graph, water consumption varies significantly from year to year.
-Factors that would normally affect water consumption include water pricing, weather and whether or not there are any water restrictions in place.
-However, from the information provided in the graph, it appears that water consumption in the Shire is relatively price inelastic in the short term.
-For example, the 11% increase in water prices between 2011/12 and 2012/13 actually resulted in a 26% increase in water consumption.
-An inverse relationship between rainfall and consumption can also be seen over the last seven (7) years.
+Factors that would normally affect water consumption include water pricing, weather and whether or not there is any water restriction in place.
+However, from the information above it appears that water consumption in the Shire is relatively price inelastic (in the short term) - the 11% increase in water prices between 2011/12 and 2012/13 actually resulted in a 26% increase in water consumption.
+This inverse relationship between rainfall and consumption can be seen over the last 7 years.

-Council's forecast for the number of assessments is from the current number of assessments in the water module of Council's finance system.
+Council's forecast for the number of assessments is from the current number of assessments in the water module of Council's Finance system.
 Details of the forecast water access and usage revenue can be found in the table below:

-Type of Charge No. Assessments Rate 2018/19 Total Revenue
+Area No of Assessments / consumption Rate 2018/19 Total Revenue

-Access charge and Other charge - Mendooran 271 \$754 \$204,293
+Access & WTP - Mendooran 271 \$798 \$216,188

-Access charge 3,068 \$459 \$1,407,752
+Access - Other 3,068 \$503 \$1,542,406

-Sub-Total 3,339 \$1,612,045

-Kilolitres Rate 2018/19 Total Revenue
+Total Access: 3,339 \$1,758,594

-Consumption - per kilolitre 775,000 \$2.36 \$1,827,063
+Consumption 775,000 \$2.58 \$2,001,825

-Total \$3,439,108
+Total: \$3,760,419